 Will AI Replace Lawyers?

-So will AI replace lawyers completely?
-The short answer is no. While AI is transforming how lawyers work, it’s a tool to enhance, not replace, human expertise.
+While AI is transforming how lawyers work, it’s a tool to enhance, not replace, human expertise.
 AI excels at handling administrative tasks that eat into lawyers’ valuable time, but it lacks the judgement, empathy and creativity required for practising law outright.
 By understanding the abilities and limitations of AI, legal professionals can use it to their advantage, freeing themselves to focus on high-value work.

-What AI can do for law firms
+What AI can do for lawyers

 AI is a powerful tool, but its impact depends entirely on how lawyers use it.
 The best applications are those that involve outsourcing repetitive tasks to AI tools so that legal professionals can focus on the complex, high-level work that makes better use of their unique skills.